Breast Cancer Facts

 Facts About Breast Cancer In The United States

-- 62% of breast cancer cases are diagnosed at a localized stage, for which the 5-year survival rate is 99%.
+- 64% of breast cancer cases are diagnosed at a localized stage (there is no sign that the cancer has spread outside of the breast), for which the 5-year survival rate is 99%.

-- 1 in 8 women in the United States will develop breast cancer in her lifetime.
+- 1 in 8 women in the United States will be diagnosed with breast cancer in her lifetime

 - There are over 3.5 million breast cancer survivors in the United States.